vuw-research-computing/raapoi-docs/docs/training.md

 Training a new image style is where we will get the greatest speedup using a GPU.

 We will use 13G of training images - [COCO 2014 Training images dataset ](http://cocodataset.org/#download).
 These images have already been downloaded and are accessable at ```/nfs/home/training/neural_style_data/train2014/```.
-Note that training a new style will take about two and a half hours.
+Note that training a new style will take about an hpour and a half on an A100 and two and a half hours on an RTX6000

 ```bash
 #!/bin/bash